nmaas-platform/nmaas-docs/docs/guides/user-guide.md

 !!! warning Work in Progress
     This guide is currently a work in progress.
 Some sections might be missing or contain incomplete information.

-## 1. NMaaS Domains
+## 1. nmaas Domains

-A domain in NMaaS corresponds to a dedicated and isolated tenant environment created within the system for particular institution, project, team or in general a group of users.
+A domain in nmaas corresponds to a dedicated and isolated tenant environment created within the system for particular institution, project, team or in general a group of users.

 !!! info "Domain Assignment"
     User can be assigned to multiple domains.